 Are you looking for things to do in Sherbrooke?
+The Sherbrooke Tourist Scavenger Hunt a 2-hour self-guided tour of the city.
 A stroll through its historic center is an opportunity to learn how the city came about and what makes it thrive today.
 You will have to solve challenges at each stage to discover your next destination.

 You will walk from the City Hall to the Sherbrooke Hussars, then on to the Basilica-Cathedral of Saint Michael and to the Granada Theater.
 See several monuments, and many murals, learn about the history of the city and its builders and have fun taking on challenges.